 Often, your old employer will turn over the funds to the Pension Benefit Guaranty Corporation (PBGC).
 That’s a federal organization.
 Its Missing Participants Program tracks down employees who are owed retirement money.

 Although it primarily deals with pensions, the PBGC has expanded to handle 401(k) funds for companies as well.
 PBGC even pays out the money with interest when it connects with the account owners.

 If you’re searching for pension benefits, you can also contact your former employer..

 You may need to prove your work history and eligibility for pension benefits.
 Your old W-2 forms and your earnings statement from the Social Security Administration can help in this regard.
 To find this earnings statement, file Form SSA-7050 here or call 800-772-1213.

 What To Do if You Can’t Get Pension Money You’re Owed

 Let’s say you’re owed pension money but you’re having trouble getting it.
 Reach out to the U.S. Administration on Aging’s Pension Counseling and Information Program.
 It offers free legal advice on recovering pension benefits.

-Note that this organization serves only 30 states.
+Note that this organization doesn’t serve all 50 states.